ruvnet/ds.js/docs/integrations/openrouter/README.md

-# OpenRouter Integration with DS.js
+# OpenRouter Integration with DSPy.ts

-This directory contains comprehensive guides for integrating OpenRouter with DS.js, enabling dynamic routing of language model requests across multiple providers.
+This directory contains comprehensive guides for integrating OpenRouter with DSPy.ts, enabling dynamic routing of language model requests across multiple providers.

 ## Table of Contents